 - The third is causation between the defendant’s breach of duty and your damages.
 The professional’s neglect or misconduct must be the reason you have damages.
 For example, if you invested in a stock and lost money, the financial advisor that told you to invest might not be liable if a reasonable and prudent advisor would have given the same advice.
 The defendant’s negligence must have caused your damages.

 - The fourth is real and compensable damages under Virginia law.
-You must have documentation or proof supporting your claim that you have damages due to the professional’s negligence.
+You must have documentation or proof supporting your claim that you have been damaged due to the professional’s negligence.
 Damages can include personal injuries, illnesses, or infections, as well as property damages or financial losses.
 It can also include the wrongful death of a loved one.

 To have a case, the professional must have been guilty of an act of negligence, and this negligence must be the main reason for the damages in question.
 If you or your attorney cannot demonstrate proof of all the elements necessary, you may not have grounds for a claim.
 Note, however, that not all types of cases require four elements.
 A strict product liability lawsuit, for instance, does not require proof of the professional’s negligence.
 All your lawyer must prove for this type of case is that the item contained a defect and caused your injuries.
 Consult with us for information about your particular case.